cosmos/sdk-tutorials/academy/2-main-concepts/queries.md

 ## CLI

 The main interface for an application is the command-line interface (CLI).
 Users connect to a full-node and run the CLI directly from their machines - the CLI interacts directly with the full-node.
-Users type the following command to create `MyQuery` in terminal:
+Users type the following command to create `MyQuery` in the terminal:

 ```sh
 simd query staking delegations <delegatorAddress>